Basrah crudes lead regional oil benchmarks - Shafaq News

 Shafaq News- Basrah

-Iraq’s Basrah crudes edged lower by more than 2.5% on Thursday, outperforming several regional benchmarks.
+Iraq’s Basrah crudes edged lower by 0.5% on Thursday, outperforming several regional benchmarks.

 Iraq prices its crude based on export destinations, with shipments to Asia linked to the Dubai and Oman benchmarks, exports to Europe tied to Brent with premiums or discounts, and cargoes to the United States priced against WTI in line with market conditions.